-The Power of Pop: the Spanish production company that champions video creation with generative AI
+El Poder del Pop: the Spanish production company that champions the creation of videos with generative AI

-Daniel Cuenca, head of The Power of Pop, a Madrid-based production company specialising in audiovisual creation with artificial intelligence, sheds light on the use of generative AI tools for the creation of images and videos, used in a wide range of applications such as video clips, advertising or corporate videos.
+Daniel Cuenca, responsible for The Power of Pop, a Madrid-based production company specialized in audiovisual creation with artificial intelligence, sheds light on the use of generative AI tools for the creation of images and videos, used in a wide range of applications such as video clips, advertising or corporate videos.

-At a time when the creation of images with Generative AI is beginning to be democratized thanks to tools from tech giants such as Microsoft (AI image generator) or X (Grok), there are still certain limitations in the section on Videos.
-The commercialization of these models, as well as their limitations in terms of Resolution or customization, involve significant barriers for the most curious citizen, but also for the professional who seeks to take advantage of the cost savings that these can entail.
+At a time when the creation of images with Generative AI begins to be democratized thanks to tools from technological giants such as Microsoft (AI image generator) o X (Grok), there are still certain limitations in the section of videos.
+The commercialization of these models, as well as their limitations in terms of resolution or customization, imply important barriers for the most curious citizen, but also for the professional who seeks to take advantage of the cost savings that these can bring.

-As in any technological development, it is only a matter of time before the technological initiatives of the large industrial giants become progressively more and more accessible to All types of production companies.
-In Spain, we find dozens of examples of production and post-production companies that use AI processes to accelerate their editing, improving audio, optimizing cataloging or generating storyboards of his upcoming projects.
-However, there are few cases as particular as The Power of Pop, a production company born in the post-pandemic effervescence that has championed the use of AI in multiple expressions: video generation, video upscaling, automated video editing, music generation, automatic translation, subtitling...
+As in any technological development, it is only a matter of time before the technological initiatives of the large industrial giants become progressively more and more accessible to all types of producers.
+In Spain, we find dozens of examples of production and post-production companies that use AI processes to accelerate their edits, improve audio, optimize cataloging or generate storyboards of his next projects.
+However, there are few cases as particular as The Power of Pop, a producer born in the post-pandemic effervescence that has championed the use of AI in multiple expressions: video generation, video rescaling, automated video editing, music generation, automatic translation, subtitling…

 Daniel Cuenca, head of the production company, shares his journey of exploring and integrating the possibilities of generative AI in professional audiovisual creation, whether to create a universe of a video clip from scratch or to enable training videos in multiple corporate contexts.